doctorfree/MusicPlayerPlus/beets/README.md

 This process can provide information on audio in a music library that can be used to filter and select songs by their detected audio qualities.

-The `acousticbrainz` plugin, also installed and pre-configured in MusicPlayerPlus 2.0.1, performs the same function and even uses the same Essentia technology to analyze audio data.
-A MusicPlayerPlus initialization of the Beets music library database will automatically add metadata for songs in the music library using `acousticbrainz`.
+**[NOTE on acousticbrainz]** The `acousticbrainz` plugin performs a similar function and even uses the same Essentia technology to analyze audio data.
 However, `acousticbrainz` does not perform an analysis on all songs and, worse, the AcousticBrainz service is being retired in 2023.
 For these reasons, MusicPlayerPlus provides the built-in capability to perform acoustic audio analysis using Essentia and the xtractor plugin.